jasadams/mongodb-p/readme.md

 ## MongoDB Node.JS Driver Documentation

-This wrapper is incomplete and untested but is intended to work exactly like the mongo native driver but instead of using callback functions, asynchronous task use promises instead.
+This wrapper is incomplete and untested but is intended to work exactly like the mongo native driver but instead of using callback functions, asynchronous tasks use promises instead.

 | what          | where                                          |
 |---------------|------------------------------------------------|